AISciLab/BenchPLM/README.md

 ## 📜 Description

 We conducts a comprehensive benchmark of various protein language models (PLMs) for peptide property and function prediction.
-The goal is to assess the effectiveness of PLMs on tasks like toxicity, hemolytic activity, and multi-functional therapeutic peptide prediction.
+The goal is to assess the effectiveness of PLMs on tasks like peptide–protein affinity, toxicity, hemolytic activity, and multi-functional therapeutic peptide prediction.
 The models are evaluated under two fine-tuning strategies: Full Fine-Tuning and Low-Rank Adaptation (LoRA).

 ## ⚙️ Benchmarking pipeline